Naetw/CTF-pwn-tips/README.md

 ## Find specific function offset in libc

-If we leaked libc address of certain function successfully, we could use get libc base address by minusing the offset of that function.
+If we leaked libc address of certain function successfully, we could use get libc base address by subtracting the offset of that function.

 ### Manually

 * `readelf -s $libc | grep ${function}@`

-Ex:
+E.g.

 ```
 $ readelf -s libc-2.19.so | grep system@